AFASSoftware/maquette/CONTRIBUTING.md

 # Building
 Maquette is written in Typescript.
-The main sourcefile can be found under `src/maquette.ts`.
+The main sourcefiles can be found under `src/`.
 Unit-tests are in the `test` folder.

-While making modifications to maquette, we recommend you run the `gulp dev` command in the background.
-This will watch the sourcefiles to compile, test and measure code coverage constantly.
-It will also open a live updating browser-window displaying the code coverage.

-For `bower`, we also include a compiled and minified version in git.
-These can be updated using by running the `gulp` command.
+You can use your IDE to run unit tests or run `npm run assist` to run the unit tests on every save.

+The code is formatted using the coding style we use at AFAS.
+You can simply use `npm run fix` to reformat the changed code and find linting problems.
+Git hooks are added during `npm install` to help you keep the code formatted before committing and thus prevent extra style-fixing commits.

 Happy coding!